wustl-cig/DeCoLearn/README.md

 ![](./img/GIF.gif)

-## 0. Abstract
+## Abstract
 Deep neural networks for medical image reconstruction are traditionally trained using high-quality ground-truth images as training targets.
 Recent work on Noise2Noise (N2N) has shown the potential of using multiple noisy measurements of the same object as an alternative to having a ground-truth.
 However, existing N2N-based methods are not suitable for learning from the measurements of an object undergoing nonrigid deformation.
 This paper addresses this issue by proposing the deformation-compensated learning (DeCoLearn) method for training deep reconstruction networks by compensating for object deformations.
 A key component of DeCoLearn is a deep registration module, which is jointly trained with the deep reconstruction network without any ground-truth supervision.
 We validate DeCoLearn on both simulated and experimentally collected magnetic resonance imaging (MRI) data and show that it significantly improves imaging quality.

-## 1. Supplementary Materials
+## Supplementary Materials

-Here, we provide [a supplementary document](./supplemental_documents.pdf) showing (a) an illustration of simulated sampling masks, (b) validation with additional levels of deformation, (c) validation with additional sub-sampling rates, (d) an illustration of the influence of the trade-off parameter \gamma, and (e) validation on MRI measurements simulated using complex-value ground-truth images.
+Here, we provide [a supplementary document](./supplemental_documents.pdf) showing (a) an illustration of simulated sampling masks, (b) validation with additional levels of deformation, (c) validation with additional sub-sampling rates, (d) an illustration of the influence of the trade-off parameter in Equ.
+(10) of the paper, and (e) validation on MRI measurements simulated using complex-value ground-truth images.

-## 2. Code
+## Code

 The code will be uploaded soon.

-## 3. Citation
+## Citation

 ```
 @article{gan2021deformation,